Apple Plans iPhone Journaling App in Expansion of Health Initiatives

 Apple’s app will have the ability to gather much more user data than Day One, providing access to text messages and phone calls, the documents show.
 Once the Apple app is launched, it will be preloaded onto every iPhone with the latest operating system.

 The Apple journaling app, code-named Jurassic, is designed to help users keep track of their daily lives, according to the documents describing the software.
-The app will analyse the users' behaviour to determine what a typical day is like, including how much time is spent at home compared with elsewhere, and whether a certain day included something outside the norm, according to the documents.
+The app will analyze the users’ behavior to determine what a typical day is like, including how much time is spent at home compared with elsewhere, and whether a certain day included something outside the norm, according to the documents.

 A personalization feature will highlight potential topics for users to write about, such as a workout, the documents show.
 The app is expected to offer “All Day People Discovery" to detect a user’s physical proximity to other people, and Apple will seek to distinguish between friends outside work and colleagues.